 He holds a law degree from Columbus School of Law and a B.S. in International Business from Villanova University.

-Peter M. Rosenblum is a partner at Foley Hoag LLP, a co-chair of its Mergers & Acquisitions Group and chairman of its Private Equity Transactions Group.
-He is actively involved in the firm’s corporate, corporate finance and international practices.
+Peter M. Rosenblum is a partner at Foley Hoag LLP and a co-chair of its Private Equity Transactions Practice Group.
+He is actively involved in the firm’s corporate, corporate finance, mergers and acquisitions and international practices.
 His clients include private equity and venture capital funds, registered investment advisers, hedge funds, and other private funds, both onshore and offshore.
-He is active in representation of investors in private equity, venture capital and other private funds.
+A substantial part of his practice involves representation of institutional investors in private equity, venture capital, real estate, debt and other private funds.
 He has structured and organized numerous partnerships, limited partnerships, limited liability companies and offshore companies employed in the management and ownership of investments in public and private securities and alternative investments.
 He is principal outside counsel to numerous clients in a broad range of other industries.

 Mr. Rosenblum was Chairman of Foley Hoag’s Business Department from 2008 to 2011, a member of its Executive Committee from 2013 to 2016, and Co-Managing Partner from 2000 to 2005.
+He served as co-chair of the firm’s Mergers & Acquisitions Practice Group from 2012 to 2019 and for many years was co-head of its Investment Advisers and Private Investment Funds Practice Group.
 He was Chairman of the Corporate Law Committee of the Boston Bar Association from 1995 to 1997 and Chairman of the Business Law Section of the Boston Bar Association from 1997 to 1999.

 Mr. Rosenblum has been listed in The Best Lawyers in America since 1999.
 He is also listed in Chambers U.S.A.: America’s Leading Business Lawyers for private equity-buyouts and venture capital investment and corporate/mergers and acquisitions and in Legal Media Group’s Guide to the World’s Leading Lawyers for Banking, Finance and Transactional Law for investment funds and private equity, and was listed in Chambers Global: The World’s Leading Lawyers for Business for private equity-buyouts and venture capital investment.

-Mr. Rosenblum graduated, summa cum laude, from Amherst College, and received his M.A. in History from Yale University and his J.D., cum laude, from Harvard Law School.
+Mr. Rosenblum graduated, summa cum laude, from Amherst College, and received hpis M.A. in History from Yale University and his J.D., cum laude, from Harvard Law School.
 Prior to entering the private practice of law, he served as Law Clerk to Chief Justice G. Joseph Tauro of the Massachusetts Supreme Judicial Court.
-He is Chairman of the Boston Lawyers Group and a member of the Board of Directors of Ceres, Inc. He is a member of the Society of Investment Law.
+He is Chairman of the Boston Lawyers Group and a member of the Board of Directors of Ceres, Inc. and Massachusetts Audubon Society, Inc. He is a member of the Society of Investment Law.

 Mr. Rosenblum has written and lectured on a wide variety of subjects related to investment advisers and private funds.
 He is the author of “Offshore/Non-U.S. Advisers” and “Overview of Institutional and Offshore Advisory Activity” in C. Kirsch, Investment Adviser Regulation (2006, 2008, 2016) and “Organization of a Private Investment Fund: Basic Structural and Legal Issues” in C. Kirsch, Financial Product Fundamentals (New York 2006, 2009, 2013).